ImplFerris/esp-book/src/quick-start.md

 # Quick Start

 Before diving into the theory and concepts of how everything works, let's jump straight into action.
-Use this simple code to turn on the onboard LED of the ESP32.
+Use this simple code to turn on the onboard LED of the ESP32 DevKit.

 ## Blink LED with ESP HAL
 [ESP HAL](https://github.com/esp-rs/esp-hal) is "no_std Hardware Abstraction Layers for ESP32 microcontrollers"